ryancrideout/Ryan_Machine_Learning/README.md

 A project based on this tutorial `https://machinelearningmastery.com/machine-learning-in-python-step-by-step/` to get my feet wet with machine learning.

+### AOE2_Stats

+An Age of Empires II machine learning project that I've decided to embark on - the idea is to be able to pull win/loss records from real games online and then do STATISTICS on it.

 ## Useful links

 Here is a site to get some more data sets: `https://archive.ics.uci.edu/ml/datasets.php`